Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### copyMessage

 Use this method to copy messages of any kind.
-Service messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
+Service messages, paid media messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
 A quiz poll can be copied only if the value of the field correct_option_id is known to the bot.
 The method is analogous to the method forwardMessage, but the copied message doesn't have a link to the original message.
 Returns the MessageId of the sent message on success.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |